JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 One more common case in DTD and Schemas is when children have the same tag name and a non-fixed upper limit in count.
 Their accessors differ from those of the fixed-number children in the following: the return result is `Collection` or `List` of a special type that extends `DomElement`, and if you want to use name strategies, the method name must be in pluralized form.
-For example, in EJB we would have the following method:
+For example, in the EJB we would have the following method:

 ```java
 List<Entity> getEntities();